SMXaS/SMXaS/README.md

 ## Hello, I'm Arnoldas @ [SMXaS]👨‍💻

-### I'm a AI and Robotics  3rd Year Student and I'm passionate about Future World!
+### I'm a AI and Robotics 3rd Year Student and I'm Passionate About Future World!

 - 🔨Currently Working on University Assignments
 - 📗At The Moment Learning Python 🐍